 - High dose rate brachytherapy (HDR) - An internal therapy that delivers radiation from implants, like tiny radioactive seeds or tubes, placed close to, or inside, the tumor.

 - Image guidance radiation therapy (IGRT)— A type of radiation therapy designed to minimize the effects of movement, like breathing.
-One of the most popular technologies is TomoTherapy which is a type of radiation delivered slice-by-slice with help from a computer.

 - Intensity modulated radiation therapy (IMRT) using volumetric modulated arc therapy (VMAT) – An advanced mode of high-precision radiotherapy using computer-controlled linear accelerators.